 - signed confirmation for services provided;

-These documents might be reviewed for many different reasons.
-Among the most common:
+These records might be reviewed for many different reasons.
+Among the most common are:

 - establishing a timeline of events;